 And then there’s the wrong way.
 The following is the wrong way…

-Earlier this year, the newly built Travelodge Liverpool had an unwelcome visitor in the form of an unhappy person with an excavator who obliterated the front reception of the building.
+Not long ago, the then-newly built Travelodge Liverpool had an unwelcome visitor in the form of an unhappy person with an excavator who obliterated the front reception of the building.

 (Heads up that the video contains some adult language.
 Under the circumstances, I’m not the least bit surprised LOL)